Neon-Light0/cpp_2D_terminal_renderer/README.md

 It can, of course, support multiple object rendering on the screen, but only boundary collision is implemented at the moment.
 So object-to-object interaction is lacking.
 Various parameters can be tuned to make the animation flow more naturally.

+A windows batch file is provided for building and running the app.
+Simply run it to build and launch the app.

 # Sample

 https://github.com/user-attachments/assets/bb91bfbe-3756-44e9-b78f-d689748f7f4e